jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “PreCICE has no special restart mode, but simulations can be restarted if each component is able to.
+- PreCICE has no special restart mode, but simulations can be restarted if each component is able to.
 PreCICE does start from time 0 again and implicit coupling schemes may be in a different initial state.
-Participants must implement reading/writing of states for implicit coupling”
+- Participants must implement reading/writing of states for implicit coupling

 From a technical perspective, considering preCICE's architecture and features:
 - For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.